-FathomVerse is a mobile game that aims to grow a library of labeled imagery that can train artificial intelligence to identify marine life.
+FathomVerse is an app that aims to grow a library of labeled imagery that can train artificial intelligence to identify marine life.

-Created by MBARI, the Monterey Bay Aquarium, and our collaborators in the FathomNet Program, FathomVerse allows anyone with a smartphone or tablet to participate in ocean exploration and discovery.
+Created by MBARI, the Monterey Bay Aquarium, and our collaborators in the FathomNet Program, FathomVerse allows everyone with a smartphone or tablet to participate in ocean exploration and discovery.

 Join our community of FathomNauts—download FathomVerse today!